rusenask/mirage/docs/pages/api.rst

 Notes:

-If the module code has not changed an error is returned indicating that the source has not changed otherwise a new version of the module is added to stubo dynamically.
+If the module code has not changed an error is returned indicating that the source has not changed otherwise a new version of the module is added to mirage dynamically.

 get/modulelist
 ==============